 1. Alocasia Portadora (Elephant Ear or Giant Taro)

 Alocasia portadora has its origin in the tropical jungles of Southeast Asia, where there is a lot of light and the soil always remains moist.
-The large leaves of this Alocasia — also known as the elephant ear plant — get droopy when the soil is too dry.
+The large leaves of this Alocasia, also known as the elephant ear plant, get droopy when the soil is too dry.
 This happens because it normally thrives in the high humidity of the jungle.
 But you can imitate these humid conditions right in your home by regularly spraying the leaves with a plant sprayer.

-A healthy alocasia has firm, fresh green leaves with a beautiful shine to them.
+A healthy Alocasia has firm, fresh green leaves with a beautiful shine to them.
 The Alocasia portadora has wavy edges on its leaves, which are especially noticeable on the larger leaves of this urban jungle plant.
-It is a plant that needs space to grow and plenty of indirect sunlight.
-A huge bonus is that this Alocasia has air-purifying capabilities and thus ensures a healthy indoor climate in your living or workspace.
+The plant needs space to grow and plenty of indirect sunlight.
+A huge bonus is that this Alocasia has air-purifying capabilities, ensuring a healthy indoor climate in your living or workspace.
+Other fascinating Alocasia varieties you might want to check out are the Alocasia Frydek with velvety leaves and the special variegated Alocasia Macrorrhiza Variegata.

 2. Musa Dwarf Cavendish (Banana Dwarf Cavendish)